 I'm sorry.

-I've got to get rid of something.
+I've got to get rid of some.

 There we go.

-Um, I have an update and correction on the Charlie Kirk magic bullet question.
+I have an update and correction on the Charlie Kirk magic bullet question.

-Yesterday I told you with great confidence incorrectly that he probably almost certainly had a metal chest plate and the bullet probably hit it and ricocheted up and hit his neck.
+Yesterday I told you with great confidence, incorrectly, that he probably, almost certainly, had a metal chest plate and the bullet probably hit it and ricocheted up and hit his neck.

 Turns out, I have much better information today.

-So there definitely was no metal pillow.
+So there definitely was no metal plate.

 That's a lot of mammals.

-Um it probably maybe it would still go through a neck, but the angle of attack appeared to be down.
+Maybe it would still go through a neck, but the angle of attack appeared to be down.

-So I believe that answers every question except why would the entry wound be so large?
+So I believe that answers every question, except why would the entry wound be so large?

-Because that's not that doesn't make sense.
+Because that doesn't make sense.

-So I'm still waiting, I I guess I still have to ask that question.
+I guess I still have to ask that question.

 She knows what's going on.